 River to Rail Trail

-Stage 1 of the River to Rail Trail can be accessed from the Sands (Kidgell Street – northbound traffic only), River Terrace (Gympie Weir), Albert Park and Rose Street (adjacent to the netball courts).
+Stage one of the River to Rail Trail can be accessed from the Sands Park (Kidgell Street – northbound traffic only), River Terrace (Gympie Weir), Albert Park and Rose Street (adjacent to the netball courts).
 It is located within 1km from the Gympie Town Centre, and caters for all fitness levels.

 The track runs parallel to the natural landscape of the Mary River and is an idyllic passive recreation experience, however, does include varying inclines and staircases in some areas.
-Sandstone seating blocks are placed throughout the track to rest, picnic or just take in the scenery.
+Sandstone seating blocks are placed throughout the trail to rest, picnic or just take in the scenery.

 The Trail is well-positioned for nature enthusiasts and bird watchers to spot native species such as the Mary River Turtle, Giant Barred Frog, Mary River Cod, Australian Lungfish and a wide variety of native birdlife.